LSDOlab/lsdo_rotor/README.md

 # lsdo_rotor

-This is a low-fidelity rotor analysis and design tool based on blade element momentum theory, developed by the LSDO lab.
+This is a python package for low-fidelity rotor analysis and design based on blade element momentum theory, developed by the LSDO lab.
 Please follow these instructions on installation and proper usage.

 # Installation